SAoME/gb-toolbox/README.md

 ## Features

-* For now it only includes a shortcode collection of useful links for comments.
-These are added to the toolbar of all comment or post forms.
+* Adds a toolbar button for textareas with a collection of frequently used links like Rules, Porting List, etc. (Not added on PM forms and some other forms yet).
+* Adds Modlog, Modnotes and Send PM links to avatar tooltips.

 ## Installation